cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 - Sequential execution of `Tasks` defines a `Pipeline`.
 So creating a pipeline conceptually is as easy as defining the order of the tasks that we want to run and that may be already deployed in our Kubernetes cluster.
 - Any task can be run by instantiating it from a parametrized `TaskRun`.
 Because every previous task can be parametrized, reusing them is just a matter of calling the right task with a specific parameter.
 Again, decoupling and reusing.
 - Pipelines usually consume different resources like code, containers, files, etc. So Tekton uses `PipelineResources` as inputs and outputs between tasks to execute the pipeline workflow.
 That means that pipeline resources can be shared between pipelines in a descriptive way.
 - Every pipeline component is a CRD, so pipeline execution is a matter of containers orchestration, something that Kubernetes does really well and pretty fast.
-It is reliable, stable, scalable and performant
+It is reliable, stable, scalable and performant.

 Let's try to understand Tekton pipelines decoupled architecture in the following diagram :
 ![Tekton Pipeline Architecture](/img/tekton-jx-orchestration/TektonPipelineArch.png)